TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 8/Daniel 8.14.md

 ---

-And he said unto me, Unto two thousand and three hundred evenings [and] mornings; then shall the sanctuary be cleansed.
+He said to me, To two thousand and three hundred evenings [and] mornings; then shall the sanctuary be cleansed.